PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 If you overdue the additives, you’ll have difficulty cleaning the build plate after each print.
 And in the case of Kapton and painter’s tape, too much can throw off your leveling.

-A damaged or clogged nozzle can make it more difficult for your prints to stick to the bed.
-A 3D printer needs to extrude PLA filament smoothly and consistently for the filament to get a good grip on the bed.
+A damaged or clogged nozzle reduces your printer’s ability to extrude filament, impacting first-layer bed adhesion.
+A 3D printer needs smooth and consistent PLA filament extrusion for the filament to get a good grip on the bed.

 If you’ve tried the above tips and you’re still struggling with your layer adhesion, you might want to swap out your build plate.